sonarqube-workshop/juice-shop-acdc/README.md

 <details>
   <summary>Task 1.
 Initial setup</summary>
-Use this repository template to create a new repository.
 If the Action gods were merciful today, the automation has already invited you to SonarQube Workshop organisation, created a repository from the template and used your GutHub username for repository name.

 If you haven't done so yet, please log into SonarQube Cloud from https://sonarcloud.io/login.
 Please make sure to use GitHub for authentication.

 ![GitHub Login](workshop_images/github_login.jpg)